 Steve Divnick has always made things.
 He grew up welding, cutting, machining, and modifying everything from bicycles to electrical wiring circuits.
 As a teenager and in his 20's, he built and raced motorcycles and off-road vehicles, and made them go faster and climb steeper.
 He developed a reputation for being able to "fix anything with a pair of pliers and some bailing wire."
 If you were on a safari and your vehicle broke down, you would want Divnick to be on the trip!

 After college, he taught physical eduction and was a guidance counselor at high schools in California and Michigan from 1973 to 1981 with a masters degree along the way.
 Even though he loved teaching, Divnick was drawn to his passion for mechanical creativity.
 He took a 2-year leave-of-absence from teaching in 1981 to devote more time to making and marketing his products.
 That leave-of-absence has now stretched out over several decades and developed into several international businesses.

 Divnick has invented and patented a variety of products for world-wide distribution through licensing agreements or companies he has formed.

 Along the way, he came to understand that, while inventing and developing products was a great outlet for his creativity, business and marketing is the key to success.

 He enjoys speaking to business groups and colleges about inventing, marketing, and self-employment with a motivational emphasis.

 Hobbies include golfing, boating, and time with his five adult children, several grandchildren, and extended family.

-Divnick became an instrument-rated pilot in 1982 and immediately began modifying his Cessna 210, fully loaded with Slick 50 demo engines, to cities from Maine to California where he held product and recruiting events.
+Divnick became an instrument-rated pilot in 1982.
+He flew his Cessna 210, fully loaded with Slick 50 demo engines, to cities from Maine to California where he held product and recruiting events.
 He developed a passion for vertical take-off-and-landing aircraft (VTOL) that continues today.
 He has experimented with models and believes a full version of his design will lift the payload of a helicopter and match the airspeed of a fixed wing airplane.